Game Localization Matters: 7 Reasons Why You Should Localize

 Localization is of great importance as it will stop confusion on storyline.
 A personal relationship is being built between the developer and user.

 There are two viewpoints to localization.
 The first one has a strategic, proactive approach.
 You want to reach the global market and you chose which countries, and what languages you want to go for.
 The second approach is reactive.
 You have received hints that gamers across the globe want to play the game in their language.
 The outcome of both aspects is that the game becomes more competitive in an international market.
 But if the translations cover the wrong markets or the game is being translated too late, someone else might take that market share instead.
 There are others ready to take your place.
-And you need to find a way to stand out [among the other 1,4+ million apps at App Store].
+And you need to find a way to stand out among the other 2.2+ million apps in App Store.

 Localization is a way for you to avoid “other” translation - or ROM-hacking.
 Developers have differing views about this area.
 However, if you as a developer translate and localize, then it is easier for you to keep control of the translation quality.
 You might save time and money with a professional translator and avoid mistakes like the ones mentioned below.